snafees/ortho_seqs/README.md

 ```
 Will be computing 12 sequences with 2 sites, and each vector will be 4-dimensional.
 ```
 Along with regressions on each site independent of one another and onto two sites at a time, the above command also computes *Fest* which is the phenotype estimated by the regressions.
 This shows that the mathematical calculations are done correctly as we now have an equation that accurately captures our initial data points.
 This only works here for sequences with 2 sites.
 If we had more sites, we'd need to do higher order calculations in order to capture all our combinations.
 Therefore, when running the tool with more sites, as will probably be the case for most users, even just going up to second order gives us useful information about our system.
-First order tells us the importance of each site (independent of any correlations it might have with another site) and second order tells the importance of pairs of nucleotides independent of other pairs.
+First order tells us the importance of each site (independent of any correlations it might have with another site and the states at those sites) and second order tells the importance of pairs of nucleotides independent of other pairs.
 Please take a look at the paper linked above to learn more about this method.

 ## Flags & Functionality